robinovitch61/wander/README.md

 # If "true", start with compact header.
 Default "false"
 #wander_compact_header: true

+# If "true", start in All Tasks view.
+Default "false"
+#wander_all_tasks: true

 # Log byte offset from which logs start.
 Default "1000000"
 #wander_log_offset: 1000000